jondashkyle/hardly-everything/README.md

     - echo chamber, im only so interesting
     - who is controlling the algotithim, and what are their motives

+## some things w/ feed readers
+- you lose the context
+- the loud ones are still loud
+- that feeling of catching up

 ## todo
 - panel
   - dropdown design